PronouncedSoda/Autonomous-Damage-Assessment-Drone/README.md

 # Autonomous-Damage-Assessment-Drone
 # Author Introduction
 Hi there!
 I'm a Civil Engineering student particularly interested in Advanced Structural Design and Analysis.
-I enjoy playing in the field between Civil and Mechanical Engineering, whether it is personal projects or internship experience.
+I enjoy playing in the field between Civil and Mechanical Engineering!

-# Quick Project Notes
+# A. Quick Project Notes
 This is a project that I contributed to in my 2nd year of University.
 I was a part of a research group that combined AI & ML principles with Structural Engineering.
 One of my key contributions was to the development and testing of a Semi-Autonomous Micro Aerial Vehicle (MAV) that aimed to identify structural damage in columns.

 <img width="1010" height="622" alt="image" src="https://github.com/user-attachments/assets/e9260e06-1209-46f5-a442-7ec4186c828e" />

-# Disclaimer
+# B. Disclaimer
 Please note: This repository serves to showcase the research work and design of the Semi-Autonomous MAV.
-As such, I am unable to show the original code used for the MAV, but have included snippets of example code that servces the same concept and/or purpose.
+As such, I am unable to show the original code used for the MAV or the process of modifying the drone, but have included snippets of example code that serves the same concept and/or purpose.
 Please contact the authors for inquiries regarding implementation details.

-# Overview
+# C. Overview
 This project presents a novel, semi-autonomous pipeline for the rapid post-earthquake inspection of reinforced concrete (RC) columns using a custom-equipped, low-cost Micro Aerial Vehicle (MAV).
 The system helps automate structura damage assessment by combining real-time column detection, multi-view image acquisition, and computer vision for damage assessment.
 It aims to go beyond the limitations of single-viewpoint inspections.
 Key Features
 1) Semi-Autonomous Navigation: The MAV operates in manual mode for global navigation and switches to an autopilot mode upon detecting a column for localized inspection.